ppwatchic/DBMSBasics/Schema.md

           }
 ```

+Less word more clear.
+So I sum it in this table.
 | C | Java | SQL | ElasticSearch |
 | --- | --- | --- | --- |
 | structure | fields | schema | mapping; or schema definition |